Walk with the Birds boardwalk

 • There are gentle slopes, no steps, and places to rest, making this route easily accessible for wheelchairs, prams, and visitors with limited mobility.

-• Dedicated parking, and a wheelchair-accessible toilet with a ramp, is available at The Glade picnic area.
+• An accessible parking space and a wheelchair-accessible toilet with a ramp is available at The Glade picnic area.

 • If starting from Dorrigo Rainforest Centre, assistance will be required along Lyrebird Link and Wonga walk around 1km to the boardwalk.